BETTA SPLENDENS (Siamese Fighting Fish)

 Bettas, also known as Siamese Fighting Fish, are a popular and beautiful tropical fish commonly kept by aquarium hobbyists.

-They are known to be full of personality and can even be
+They are known to be full of personality and can even be trained to do a number of tricks.

-Bettas are well known very popular in part due to their often striking colours and impressive tails.
+Bettas are well known and very popular in part due to their often striking colours and impressive tails.
 There are many varieties of colours and tail types available, all of which are sure to brighten up your aquarium!

 Betta Tail & Fin Anatomy